mthulin/boot.pval/cran-comments.md

-## Resubmission
+## Updated package
-This is a resubmission.
-In this version I have:

-* Fixed the erroneous LICENSE file.

-* Rewritten the part of boot_summary() that placed an object in the .GlobalEnv.
+This is a new version of the package.
+Changes have been made in the documentation, and additional error messages have been added.

 ## Test environments
 * local Ubuntu 18.04 install, R 4.0.3